 Women and girls fear and experience various types of sexual violence in public spaces, from unwanted sexual remarks and touching to rape and femicide.
 It is a universal issue.
-It happens on streets, in and around public transportation, schools and workplaces, water distribution sites, public toilets, and parks in urban, rural, and conflict/post-conflict settings.
+It happens on streets, in and around schools, public transportation, schools, workplaces, public toilets, and parks in urban, rural, and conflict/post conflict settings.